 Form 5500 Season – Ready, Set, File!

-View our Compliance Calendar to see other important administrative tasks.
+View our online Compliance Calendar to see other important administrative tasks.

 The issue of plan sponsors contacting missing or unresponsive 401(k) plan participants has come back to the fore.
 In January 2018, The Government Accountability Office (“GAO”) issued a report recommending that the DOL and IRS provide guidance on plan sponsor responsibility in finding missing participants.
 The Plan Sponsor Council of America (the leading 401(k) industry body) has reported increased enforcement during Department of Labor (“DOL”) audits on how plan sponsors handle the issue.
 At the very least, this is a good reminder that plan sponsors need to be vigilant in trying to locate missing participants.

 At Vita, we make this part of our regular Plan & Investment Review process.
 The “Un-cashed Checks” section of the Vita Plan Review document is the primary method of identifying missing participants.
 Once identified, we follow a three-step process to find these participants: 1. we work with HR to check for any current contact information, 2. we then utilize the resources of the plan’s recordkeeper to check for any direct or indirect information (e.g. telephone number or beneficiary record), 3. finally, we use the locator service “BeenVerified” to locate missing participants.
 This process helps ensure proper due diligence is being taken and that appropriate steps are in place to locate missing participants.